soroushfathi/bench/README.md

 MQT Bench is also available as a [PennyLane dataset](https://pennylane.ai/datasets/single-dataset/mqt-bench).

-## References
+## Cite This

-In case you are using MQT Bench in your work, we would be thankful if you referred to it by citing the following publication:
+If you want to cite MQT Bench, please use the following BibTeX entry:

 ```bibtex
 @article{quetschlich2023mqtbench,